antonhensen81/TetrisAI/README.md

 ![recording.gif](images/recording.gif)

-Interestingly, the AI added two features I **did not specify at all**: **Lines Cleared** and **Bumpiness**.
+Interestingly, the Claude added two features I **did not specify at all**: **Lines Cleared** and **Bumpiness**.
 I tweaked the values (shown in the recording above) to get decent performance.
 I'm not aiming for perfection—this is just a quick experiment.

 ---